odoe/esri-clusterfeaturelayer/README.md

 * A `zoomOnClick` option that will zoom the map 1 zoom level on the clicked cluster graphic.
 * Has an `outFields` option for the Features returned.
+* Has an option to use the services default renderer for single features.
+* And more, check source for more options.

 Although this behaves similar to a FeatureLayer, it does not have all the optimizations of a FeatureLayer.
 There is no [Vector Tiling](https://developers.arcgis.com/javascript/jshelp/best_practices_feature_layers.html) for the points. ~~A possible optimization could be to break up the request by `objectIds` in to multiple queries.~~